Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 全名：override_hierarchy_create(scene, view_layer, reference=None)

-Create an overridden local copy of this linked data-block, and most of its dependencies when it is a Collection or and Object
+Create an overridden local copy of this linked data-block, and most of itsdependencies when it is a Collection or and Object

 参数：scene (Scene, 不会为 None) 。 In which scene the new overrides should be instantiated